EasyScreenCast/EasyScreenCast/RELEASING.md

     Use the info from `CHANGELOG.md` to for the release notes.
 Upload the zipfile as a release artifact.

 8. Upload zip file on <https://extensions.gnome.org>.
+    The new version will be reviewed, which can take a while, but is usually very quick.
+You can have a look at <https://extensions.gnome.org/review/> to see, how many reviews are currently in the queue.

 9. Once the extension is activated on <https://extensions.gnome.org/extension/690/easyscreencast/>
     publish the release on github: <https://github.com/EasyScreenCast/EasyScreenCast/releases>.